bgplab/bgplab/policy/1-weights/index.md

 # Select Preferred EBGP Peer with Weights

-In the previous lab exercises you [configured EBGP sessions](../basic/2-multihomed.md) with two routers belonging to upstream ISPs and [advertised your IPv4 prefixes to them](../basic/3-originate.md).
+In the previous lab exercises, you [configured EBGP sessions](../basic/2-multihomed.md) with two routers belonging to upstream ISPs and [advertised your IPv4 prefixes to them](../basic/3-originate.md).

-Now imagine that you want to use one of the uplinks just for backup purposes -- it might be either too slow or too expensive for regular use.
+Now, imagine that you want to use one of the uplinks just for backup purposes -- it might be either too slow or too expensive for regular use.

 ![Lab topology](topology-weights.png)